About Fort Dick — In Depth

 Jail & Inmate Records

-The Del Norte County Jail, located in Crescent City, serves as the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the arrested individuals.
-Inmate information, including current charges and bail amounts, can be accessed through the Sheriff's Office.
-Visitation is allowed but must adhere to specific rules and schedules set by the facility.
-Bail can be posted according to California's bail system, and individuals can be released upon meeting the bail conditions.
+Arrestees from Fort Dick are transported to the Del Norte County Jail in Crescent City, which is the primary detention facility for the entire county.
+The booking process includes fingerprinting, photographing, and recording personal information of those taken into custody.
+Current inmate information - including charges filed and bail amounts - can be accessed through the Sheriff's Office.
+Visitation is permitted but follows specific rules and schedules established by the facility.

 Criminal Records

-Criminal records in Del Norte County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Del Norte County Sheriff's Office and the Crescent City Police Department maintain these records, while the California Department of Justice provides statewide background checks.
-Residents can request background checks through the California Bureau of Investigation, which offers comprehensive criminal history information.
+Criminal records in Del Norte County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
+Residents can request background checks through the California Department of Justice, which offers criminal history information.
 The county ensures that records are accessible while adhering to privacy laws and regulations.

 Vital Records